lobre/bow/README.md

 ## Acknowledgement

-This project has been heavily inspired by the awesome work of Alex Edwards documented in his book [Let’s Go](https://lets-go.alexedwards.net/).
+This project has been heavily inspired by the awesome work of:

+- Alex Edwards and his book [Let’s Go](https://lets-go.alexedwards.net/).
+- Ben Johnson and its project [wtf](https://github.com/benbjohnson/wtf).

 ## Projects